vardigroup/DPMC/README.md

-# ProCount (Projected Model Counting)
+# MultiCount (Multicore Model Counting)
-ProCount computes weighted projected model counts of formulas in conjunctive normal form (cnf)
+MultiCount computes model counts of formulas in conjunctive normal form (cnf)
-- The ProCount framework runs in two phases:
+- The MultiCount framework runs in two phases:
-  - Planning phase: [LG](./lg) or [HTB](./htb) constructs a graded join tree of a cnf formula
+  - Planning phase: [LG](./lg) or [HTB](./htb) constructs a jointree of a cnf formula
-  - Execution phase: [DMC](./dmc) computes the projected model count of the cnf formula using the constructed graded join tree
+  - Execution phase: [DMC](./dmc) computes the model count of the cnf formula using the constructed jointree
 - Developers:
   - Jeffrey Dudek
   - Vu Phan